The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 - ensuring that decision-making at all levels of the organisation is informed by an assessment of risk

-- integrating risk management into the culture of the British Council to ensure ownership of risk is recognised throughout the organization
+- integrating risk management into the culture of the British Council to ensure ownership of risk is recognised throughout the organisation

 - monitoring the effectiveness of the approach to risk management and learning lessons from past activities